wp-plugins/chcounter-widget/readme.txt

 1. Unzip the zip-file and upload the content to your Wordpress Plugin directory.
 2. Activiate the plugin via the admin plugin page.
 3. Go to Options --> chCounter Widget and set up the directory of your chCounter installation as well as parameters shown on the frontend
-3. Go to the widget page and add it to your sidebar.
+4. Go to the widget page and add it to your sidebar.
 Don't forget to set the title via the widget control panel

 == Frequently Asked Questions ==

-= How to upgrade from version 1.0 to 1.1? =
-You first unzip the new files and upload them to the plugins directory.
-After updating the files you need to deactivate und reactivate the plugin once. **Attention**: In Version 1.1 all data created by the plugin will be deleted upon plugin deactivation.
-I recommend to update.

-= How to upgrade from version 1.0 to 1.1.2? =
-First upload the new files to the plugins directory.
-You can just overwrite the old ones.
-Then go to Options --> chCounter Widget and check the uninstall option.
-Then deactivate and reactivate the plugin.
-You need to set the options again, Sorry!

-= How to upgrade to Version 2.0 =
-Due to some major changes in the options structure you need to uninstall the chCounter plugin once and then reconfigure it.

 = How to diplay chCounter statically without using widgets? = **Version 2.0.2**